 In addition, the length of available time-series will impact the power to detect significant model coefficients, and coefficient estimates may be biased when time-series are short.
-Peduzzi et al. (1996) recommend a minimum of 10 data points for the least frequent outcome to avoid biases in model coefficients, based on simulation study of epidemiological data.
+Peduzzi et al. (1996) recommended a minimum of 10 data points for the least frequent outcome to avoid biases in model coefficients, based on simulation study of epidemiological data.
 For example, if the frequency of outcomes were 0.5 and 0.5 (for 0 and 1, respectively), then a sample size of at least 10/0.5 = 20 would be sufficient, and this minimum sample size would be higher if the data were skewed, e.g., if frequency of outcomes were 0.7 and 0.3, the minimum sample size would be 10/0.3 = 33.
 A similar evaluation of sample sizes to minimize biases in logistic regression-based LRPs for fisheries applications is warranted.
 Although it is possible to estimate LRPs with lower sample sizes, the risks of biases in model parameters (and LRPs) increases.

 Classification accuracy of LRPs